-recording-template: The name of a custom flight recording template.
+• recording-template: The name of a custom flight recording template.
 It is up to you to correctly install these recording templates on each target machine.
 If none is specified, the default recording template of Java flight recorder is used.

-Note: The licensing terms of Java flight recorder do not allow you to run it in production environments without a valid license (for details, please refer to the Oracle Java SE Advanced & Suite Products page).
+Note: Up to JDK 11 Java flight recorder ship only with Oracle JDK and the licensing terms do not allow you to run it in production environments without a valid license (for details, refer to the Oracle Java SE Advanced & Suite Products page).
 However, running in a QA environment is fine.